Residual gauge theory for quanta of surface plasmons: applications

 where $\sigma_0=ne^2\tau/m$ is the static conductivity.
 In the collisionless case, where $\tau$ satisfies $\omega \tau \gg 1$, we obtain from Eq.~(\ref{eq:TM}) the dispersion relation of the TM mode:~\cite{stern67,nakayama74}

 Note that in the denominator of $\omega_p(k_x)$, $\tau$ cancels out with $\tau$ in $\sigma_0$, making $\omega_p(k_x)$ independent of $\tau$ in the collisionless approximation.
-Thus, one can estimate $n$ from the dispersion curve, provided that $m$ is insensitive to $n$.
-Additionally, an exact calculation replaces $k_x$ with $\xi^{-1}$ in Eq.~(\ref{eq:omegap}).~\footnote{we have replaced $\xi^{-1}$ with $k_x$ intentionally.} This replacement from $\xi^{-1}$ to $k_x$ requires careful consideration for small values of $k_x$ [see Fig.~\ref{fig:1}(a)].
+Thus, $\tau$ is directly linked to the quantum fluctuations of the plasmonic excitation through the fluctuation–dissipation theorem.
+Additionally, an exact calculation replaces $k_x$ with $\xi^{-1}$ in Eq.~(\ref{eq:omegap}).
+Although we have intentionally replaced $\xi^{-1}$ with $k_x$, this substitution requires careful consideration for small $k_x$ values [see Fig.~\ref{fig:1}(a)].
 For example, the dispersion relation proportional to $\sqrt{k_x}$ may lead to a group velocity exceeding the speed of light for sufficiently small $k_x$.
 This does not actually occur because of photons that are extended throughout the entire space.
 These photons exist in the shaded region above the dispersion labeled as ``Radiation'' in Fig.~\ref{fig:1}(a).
 In practice, such radiative states with small $k_x$ would smoothly transit from the TM mode.
-On the other hand, for sufficiently large $k_x$, the $\sqrt{k_x}$ dependence in the dispersion is indeed reasonable,~cite{Yoshioka2024} as the Poynting vector $S_x = \epsilon_0 c^2 (E_y B_z-E_z B_y)$, which represents energy flux, becomes constant:
+On the other hand, for sufficiently large $k_x$, the $\sqrt{k_x}$ dependence of the dispersion is indeed reasonable, as the Poynting vector $S_x = \epsilon_0 c^2 (E_y B_z-E_z B_y)$, which represents the energy flow parallel to the 2DEG, becomes constant and independent of $k_x$:

+The factor of 3 originates from the fact that $S_x$ is proportional to $\{a_m(k_x),a_m^{\dagger}(k_x) \}$, whose expectation value is 3 for the plasmon quantum.